-Also, although some transgender and intersex people truly do have gender dysphoria and would greatly benefit from surgeries and a full transition to match typical endosex male and endosex female bodily notations, not all people who go against their birth assignment have gender dysphoria, and not all transgender, intersex born, or non-conforming gender identity people want surgery or hormones to match these conforming binary notions.
+Although some transgender and intersex people truly do have gender dysphoria and would greatly benefit from surgeries and a full transition to match typical endosex male and endosex female bodily notations, not all people who go against their birth assignment have gender dysphoria, and not all transgender, intersex born, or non-conforming gender identity people want surgery or hormones to match these conforming binary notions.

 I believe informed consent should be everybody’s right This is a human rights violation when people are not given options.
-It is time to end cultural dysphoria and give nonconforming bodily choices.
+It is time to end cultural dysphoria and give nonbinary and nonconforming bodily choices.
 I feel genital integrity is for every human.
 The female penis and male vagina exist.
 XX men exist, and XY women exist too.
 Help me to end cultural dysphoria.

 Source: Here are two PDF files that can be printed to educate that uses the right language for intersex people.

 1) The United Nations’ Intersex Fact Sheet:

 2) Brief Guidelines for Intersex Allies By Claudia Marie Astorino and Hida Viloria

 Seven Names for the SAME thing: Penis, Phallus, Clitoris, Phalloclitoris, Micropenis, Microphalus, and Clitoromegaly.

 My idea: How medical forms could respect everyone.

 It evolved into this below:

 Here is my: TEDx Video: Born Intersex: we are human!